dvarounis/perfservmon/README.md

         }
  ```

-Then the collector service definition will be like the following:
+Then the collector service definition should be like the following:

 ```
 define service{